pbaekgaard/AAU-Notes/Software Bachelor/Software Bachelor/4. Semester/Courses/Syntax and Semantics/Syntax and Semantics.md

 # Topics

-## 0. Introduction and Preliminaries
+## 0. Mathematic Preliminaries and Notation
 Introduction to the course; mathematical notation (sets, sequences & tuples, relations, functions, Boolean logic); types of proofs (by construction, by contradiction, by induction).

 Notes: [[Introduction and Preliminaries]]